Is Karate In The 2024 Summer Olympics?

 The decision by the Olympic Committee to exclude karate yet again sparked controversy in the combat sport and martial arts communities.
 A very large population of dedicated karate fans and participants believe karate is absolutely worthy of being included in the Olympics.
-It certainly meets all the requirements for being an Olympic sport, considering it will make its inaugural appearance in the 2020 Summer Olympics.
+It certainly meets all the requirements for being an Olympic sport, considering it made its inaugural appearance in the 2020 Summer Olympics.
 It is a bit peculiar that karate is being removed from Olympic recognition so quickly after being added to the worldwide event.
 Several groups are attempting to petition the Olympics to change their decision and include karate in the 2024 Olympics in Paris.
-Provided that karate has a successful debut in 2020, karate fans may have a strong case for 2024.